maddin1502/ts-lazy-container/README.md

 ### Scoping

 Scopes allow you to create tree structures within containers.
 This makes it possible to inject unique instances for specific use cases.
 These scopes can be created isolated or inherited.
 A scope is also just a container, so a scope can be created within a scope (and so on...).
+- inherited: An inherited scope can resolve instances from its parent.
+So when the scope tries to inject/resolve an instance (and its dependencies), it first looks for a provided instrution in the scope itself.
+If none is found, it tries to load it from the parent.
-- isolated: An isolated scope
+- isolated: An isolated scope cannot access its parent.
+Therefore, it cannot access its registed instruction and all required instructions must be provided in the scope itself

-TODO:
-inherited
-isolated

 ### Application Examples

-Example types and classes for all example variants
+Types and classes for all example variants

 ```ts
 type TypedA = {